redis/docs/content/operate/rc/databases/rdi/_index.md

 ### Pipeline security

-Regarding pipeline security:
-Source credentials and TLS secrets are all coming from AWS secret manager to RDI using AWS Secret Manager CSI driver for secrets which is the best practice
+Data pipelines are set up to ensure a high level of data security.
+Source database credentials and TLS secrets are stored in AWS secret manager and shared using the AWS Secret Manager CSI driver for secrets.
+See [Share source database credentials]({{<relref "/operate/rc/databases/rdi/setup#share-source-database-credentials">}}) to learn how to share your source database credentials with Redis Cloud.

-The connectivity to the source database is via AWS private link so that RDI is only exposed to the specific end point and not to the entire customer VPC
+Connections to the source database are through [AWS PrivateLink](https://aws.amazon.com/privatelink/), ensuring that the data pipeline is only exposed to the specific database endpoint.
+See [Set up connectivity]({{<relref "/operate/rc/databases/rdi/setup#set-up-connectivity">}}) to learn how to connect your PrivateLink to the Redis Cloud VPC.

-The connectivity to source database is JDBC secured connection with TLS The data is written from the source to Redis streams over secured RESP + TLS The data is then processed in memory by RDI - reading it over TLS secured  RESP connection and writing it to the target Redis using TLS secured connection
-RDI resides within Redis Cloud VPC
-There is no Ingress connections to RDI except from Redis Cloud management services
+RDI encrypts all network connections with TLS.
+The pipeline will process data from the source database in-memory and write it to the target database using a TLS connection.
+There are no external connections to your data pipeline except from Redis Cloud management services.

 ## Prerequisites